 A beautiful sunset is great and impossible not to notice, but what about all the other times of day when natural light is doing different and interesting things?

 As with all things to do with light, the characteristics of light is a big subject, so I’ve split it into two parts.
-This week we’re looking at the first two characteristics:
+In this tutorial we’re looking at the first two characteristics:

 - Quantity of natural light

 - Quality of natural light

 Here’s the second part in the series: Understand how light works for consistently great photos

 When we talk about the quantity of light – natural light or flash – we are literally talking about how much light there is.
 It’s not often that anything is so straight forward in photography!
 But of course there’s more to it than that.